-Gynecologic oncology surgery is essential for the diagnosis and treatment of female reproductive cancers which include ovarian, endometrial (uterus), cervical, vulvar and vaginal.
-Our gynecologic surgeons are highly skilled in all types of procedures.
-The gynecologic oncology program here at John Muir Health offers comprehensive care, advanced technology and innovative treatments.
+Gynecologic oncology surgery is essential for the diagnosis and treatment of female reproductive cancers which include ovarian, endometrial (uterus), cervical, vulvar and vaginal as well as trophoblastic diseases.
+Our gynecologic surgeons are highly skilled in all types of procedures including traditional and robotic surgery.
+The gynecologic oncology program offers comprehensive care, advanced technology and innovative treatments such as HIPEC.
 Our program is recognized as a high-volume center for ovarian cancer surgery.
 We are also a referral center for the diagnosis and treatment of patients with all female reproductive cancer as well as for women at high risk of developing certain gynecologic cancers.

 Beyond offering the best possible care and the most advanced treatment options available, we believe in empowering you with the knowledge to be an integral part of the decision-making process.
 Throughout your treatment and recovery, we make sure you know exactly what to expect and what options are available to you – as we are firm believers that expert care, combined with a supportive environment, helps with the healing process.

 In addition to diagnosing and treating gynecologic cancers, our program provides access to clinical trials for our ovarian, endometrial and cervical cancers.
 Our patients who have a hereditary cancer, or at high risk for developing one, have access to genetic counseling.